 As a result, employees are forced to navigate their way through the complex system, leaving them overwhelmed with the number of steps and features, again forcing them to switch to old methods.
 They would rather pull data from different sources and work with spreadsheets to make reports because it seems easier than navigating through the complicated CRM that doesn't provide the right training.

 Even if some companies take initiatives to develop training programs for their employees to improve adoption rates, the challenge here is that the traditional system education methods aren’t suited for the digital world anymore.
-These methods are only setting the company up for failure.
-Let’s see why:

-How an organization decides to rollout a change can either make or break the user adoption efforts.
+How an organization decides to roll out a change can either make or break the user adoption efforts.
 If the organization fails to convey the “what’s in it for you” factor to the users, it might lead to low accountability to use the tool.
 First impressions matter the most, and if the staff’s first experience with a new CRM fails to meet their needs, people lose confidence in the capability of the software.

 Even if the organization tries to make improvements, it would still be a huge challenge to actually change people’s minds and push them to accept the change because they will always hold the first impression in their minds.

 Employees will always have queries and issues while trying to work with the new tool and features.
-Failing to provide users with enough support at the time causes a lack of enthusiasm leading to lower adoption rate and underutilization of the product.
+Failing to provide users with enough support at the time causes a lack of enthusiasm leading to a lower adoption rate and underutilization of the product.

 Employees play the most significant role in successful CRM implementation.
 Hence, it is always wise to involve them from the very beginning of the implementation process and exhibit how the new system will reduce their workload.
-It is critical for organizations to make individual users understand the need of a new system to get the adoption process started off on the right foot.
+It is critical for organizations to make individual users understand the need for a new system to get the adoption process started off on the right foot.

 To tailor the CRM according to user needs, the representative users across the sales hierarchy need to be involved in the software selection and design process.
 As a gesture for effective user adoption, users should be run through all the features to seek their perspective on the ideal CRM experience.
-Their inputs will help determine which application and workflow will be best suited to improve sales efficiency.
+Their inputs will help determine which application and workflow will be best suited to improve sales.

-Also, communicating the staff about the value a CRM will bring to them and tying user adoption with personal growth and development will make users embrace the transformation more easily.
+Also, communicating with the staff about the value a CRM will bring to them and tying user adoption with personal growth and development will make users embrace the transformation more easily.

-By now we already know that a CRM is only as good as the data in it.
-Only by filling it with quality data can the cycle of poor CRM adoption be broken.
-But manual effort is a big part of getting that quality data, which is just a monotonous, boring task for a user that keeps them from seeing the actual benefits of the tool.
+By now, we already know that a CRM is only as good as the data in it.
+Only by filling it with quality data can the cycle of poor CRM user adoption be broken.
+But the manual effort is a big part of getting that quality data, which is just a monotonous, boring task for a user that keeps them from seeing the actual benefits of the tool.
 This is where CRM automation can change the game.

-Automating time-consuming data entry and management tasks like customer outreach with quick email and call logging or email templates with merge fields can help reduce the manual entry efforts and make users see the CRM as a labor-saving tool.
+Automating time-consuming data entry and management tasks like customer outreach with a quick email and call logging or email templates with merge fields can help reduce the manual entry efforts and make users see the CRM as a labor-saving tool.
 Every manual effort reduced by automation translates into lower frustration levels for the users and increased efficiency.

 When it comes to the adoption of complex CRM applications like Salesforce, training cannot be just about sending employees to a traditional training class for a few weeks and overwhelming them with too much information at once.
 Instead, a short, initial training period that focuses on onboarding and a few key processes is the right way to get started with the training plan.